Barasakar/barasakar.github.io/content/projects/project3.md

 ## Project Description📋:
 **Completed Features:**
-- Import tiff files [✔︎]
+- Import TIFF files [✔︎]
-- A slider that allows users to go through all the images in a tiff file [✔︎]
+- A slider to navigate through images in a TIFF file [✔︎]
 - Binarization [✔︎]
 - Contouring [✔︎]
-- remove arc-liked artifacts partially [✔︎]
+- Partial removal of arc-like artifacts [✔︎]

-**Incompleted feature (all of them are nice-to-have features):**
+**Incomplete Features (nice-to-have):**
-- Render tiff files on the GUI in 3D.
+- Render TIFF files in 3D on the GUI.
-- Render the processed tiff files in 3D.
+- Render the processed TIFF files in 3D.

 **Core Algorithm:**
-The core algorithm that I will be talking about is generating a parabola based on the arc-liked artificat on the image since it plays a big role in removing artifacts.
+The core algorithm involves generating a parabola based on the arc-like artifact in the image, which is crucial in artifact removal.
+The steps include:
-Here are the steps for this algorithm:
-- Find the local maximas on each column in the image.
-If the column has two or more local maximas, discard them and go to the next one.
-This step ensures that the program will spot one local maxima for each column.
-Of course, pixel points will be lost for this step, but it is for the greater good.
-This step is in the `findPeaks()` function:
+- Finding local maxima in each column of the image, discarding columns with multiple maxima.
+This is performed in the `findPeaks()` function.
+- Filtering the points based on a certain range (y-coordinate), as shown in the provided code snippet.
+- Fitting the filtered points to a polynomial function that closely matches the arc-like artifacts.
+- Generating y-values for the curve using the coefficients and x-values.
+- Using this information to either draw or erase the artifact based on the parabola, as demonstrated in the `drawQuadratic()` function.

 ```c++
 void imageProcessing::findPeaks(QImage image, QVector<int> & peaksVal, QVector<int> &peaksLocation, int x) {